FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nomad-integration.md

 ## NOMAD OASIS — local deployment

 NOMAD OASIS is a self-hosted deployment that gives institutions full control over their data while retaining compatibility with the public NOMAD instance.

-To include `pynxtools` in a NOMAD OASIS deployment, add it to the OASIS optional dependencies in `pyproject.toml`:
+To include `pynxtools` in a NOMAD OASIS deployment, add it to the OASIS optional dependencies in `pyproject.toml` (under `plugins`):

 ```toml
 [project.optional-dependencies]